sliva/edx-platform/.github/pull_request_template.md

 **Dependencies**: None

+**User Impact**: Which edX user roles will this change impact?
+Common user roles are "Learner", "Course Author", "Developer" and "Admin".

 **Screenshots**: Always include screenshots if there is any change to the UI (ideally, both "before" and "after" screenshots, if applicable).
 If there are no UI changes, omit this.